Uncaught TypeError: this.al is not a function in today’s XPathle when using the “use stats“ button

 The same error occurs if you reduce the evaluated XPath expression to

-Updated by Martin Honnen 5 months ago
+Updated by Martin Honnen over 1 year ago

 I tried to isolate the bug but couldn't so far, a simple XPath evaluation like